Quick Navigation

 Where should I stay in Kirkwall without a car?

 Stay on Broad Street, Albert Street or the harbour front.
 The Orkney Hotel, The Kirkwall Hotel and the Albert Hotel are the three closest options to both the bus station (which runs services to Stromness, Houton for the Hoy ferry, and St Margaret's Hope) and the inter-island ferry terminal.
-Each is inside a five-minute walk of the bus station and ten minutes of the ferry pier.
+The Albert is three minutes from the bus station, the Kirkwall Hotel five and the Orkney Hotel six; all three are inside ten minutes of the ferry pier.

 What is the most affordable hotel in Kirkwall?